-No. 10 NYCRR § 400.26 provides for a redacted version of the CON application, but it does not provide for redactions in the HEIA.
-Per subdivision (d) of § 400.26, the HEIA must include documentation of the agreement between the IE and the facility.
-Per subdivision (e) of § 400.26, applications that require an HEIA must include a full version of the application and a version with proposed redactions, if any, to be shared publicly.
+The contract is a necessary part of the HEIA, which in turn is essential to the CON.
+As a result, the contract becomes a required component of the CON.
+The applicant is allowed to submit a redacted version of the contract along with a full version as part of the HEIA submission.
+Per subdivisions (d) and (e) of § 400.26, the HEIA must include documentation of the agreement between the IE and the facility, and CON applications that require an HEIA must include a full version of the application and a version with proposed redactions, if any, to be shared publicly.
+The redactions may include any sensitive or private information for the applicant and any confidential financial information that is exempt from public disclosure pursuant to Article 6 of the Public Officers Law.